-- Based on the EYFS framework, we provide a broad and balanced curriculum across the seven areas of learning highlighted in the statutory framework (highlighting that play is used as a vehicle through planned purposeful play-based activities, based on the understanding of how our children learn and develop). - We promote equality of opportunity and anti-discriminatory practice. - We provide a personalised curriculum and early interventions as appropriate to meet each child's specific needs. - We work in partnership with parents/carers valuing this relationship highly. - Based on the individual child and the different ways they learn, we plan engaging and challenging learning experiences.
-These are informed by observation and assessment.
+- Based on the EYFS framework, we provide a broad and balanced curriculum across the seven areas of learning highlighted in the statutory framework (highlighting that play is used as a vehicle through planned purposeful play). - We promote equality of opportunity and anti-discriminatory practice. - We provide a personalised curriculum and early interventions as appropriate to meet each child's specific needs. - We work in partnership with parents/carers valuing this relationship highly.

-- We plan both adult-initiated and child-initiated activities which are adult supported.
+- Based on the individual child and the different ways they learn, we plan engaging and challenging learning experiences.
+These are informed by observation and assessment. - We plan both adult-initiated and child-initiated activities which are adult supported.
 We view the EYFS as laying the foundations to all future learning and the starting point for each child's learning journey. - We consider Communication a key element and focus for development and use a wide range of specialist strategies and interventions to support the development of attention and early communication.
-For children whose home language is not English we provide opportunities to develop and use their home language in play and learning in order to support language development at home. - We ensure that children have access to a curriculum rich in opportunity to develop core skills in English and Maths at a level in line with their development. - We provide a secure emotional, safe and challenging physical environments, indoors and out, for learning and play. - We work very closely with a wide range of agencies and multiagency professionals to meet the holistic needs and the child and their family. - Within our early years classes we have a high adult to pupil ratio which allows the development of strong and positive relationships between children and staff which allows us to best meet pupil need.
+For children whose home language is not English we provide opportunities to develop and use their home language in play and learning in order to support language development at home. - We ensure that children have access to a curriculum rich in opportunity to develop core skills in English and Maths at a level in line with their development. - We provide a secure and safe environment, indoors and out, for learning and play. - We work very closely with a wide range of agencies and multiagency professionals to meet the holistic needs and the child and their family. - Within our early years classes we have a high adult to pupil ratio which allows the development of strong and positive relationships between children and staff which allows us to best meet pupil need.